 The following list a short selection of recent collaborative research ventures between the Institute for Medieval Studies, University of Leeds and other bodies of funding and scholarship.
 If you have any queries or recommendations for additions, please contact us at email@example.com.

-It is an International Research Network funded for three years (2016-19) by the Leverhulme Trust and brings together medieval scholars from across Europe.
+An International Research Network funded for three years (2016-19) by the Leverhulme Trust, this project brings together medieval scholars from across Europe.
 The now universal label reform is a modern construct going back to c.1800 and conceals more than it reveals.
 Central to the project is consideration of the question: How should we conceptualise the programme of institutional changes which swept the Western church 900-1150?

-It is a 3-year collaborative project funded by the Deutsche Forschungsgemeinschaft, exploring the significance of imitation for medieval social, cultural and religious history.
+A 3-year collaborative project funded by the Deutsche Forschungsgemeinschaft, this initiative explores the significance of imitation for medieval social, cultural and religious history.
 Dr Melanie Brunner is the only UK-based member of the initiative.
 In light of recent plagiarism scandals in German politics, the project also addresses the tension between originality and tradition, innovation and imitation in the Middle Ages and beyond.
 Project members are drawn from universities in Germany, Switzerland and Russia.

 Funded by the Newton Trust, this project brings Dr Luca Zavagno of Bilkent University in Turkey to Leeds to work with Dr Jonathan Jarrett and IMS affiliate Dr Rebecca Darley of Birkbeck, University of London, to re-examine the role of the Mediterranean islands in the history of the late antique and early medieval periods.
 Malta, Sicily, Crete, Cyprus were all imperial Byzantine possessions at the beginning of this period, and for a long time were the Empires furthest frontier with its maritime neighbours.
 New work, including Dr Zavagnos, however emphasises that this did not make these places defensive boltholes but rather hubs of contacts extending in several directions.
 What can we learn by re-examining these middle grounds and making them centres, rather than edges, of Mediterranean history?
 Two round tables and a postgraduate workshop in Leeds will work towards some answers to this question.

-Thanks to the award of a Small Research Grant by the British Academy, Dr Jonathan Jarrett, has been able to build on research he has already coordinated to form a network of scholars interested in a new take on medieval frontiers and border zones.
-This is an oddly traditional area of medieval studies and there are many new insights from anthropology and political science, as well as comparisons from other periods, but perhaps no period is as well equipped with complex frontier situations, which outstrip the limits of a modern perspective based on nation-states and agreed borders, as are the Middle Ages.
-As we move towards an area of international uncertainty on issues of borders and the nature of states, what do the Middle Ages and their frontiers have to tell us about how people, polities and cultures interact where two or more meet?
-Gathering a team of interested scholars from the Universities of Swansea, Exeter, Kent and Birmingham, the Universidad del País Vasco in the Basque Country and Bilkent University in Turkey, as well as experts from Leeds, Dr Jarrett plans a series of workshops and conferences, using the medieval frontier as a foundation, that will build new models and frameworks of enquiry which can be shared with and used by scholars in other fields where existing understandings of what happens on borders and frontiers no longer seem to be adequate.
+Thanks to the award of a Small Research Grant by the British Academy, Dr Jonathan Jarrett has been able to build on research he has already conducted to form a network of scholars interested in new insights on medieval frontiers and border zones.
+This is a traditional area of study for medievalists, but there are many new insights from anthropology and political science to consider, in addition to comparisons from other periods.
+This research demonstrates complex frontier situations in the Middle Ages, not unlike modern nation-states and discussions of agreed borders.
+As we move towards an area of international uncertainty on issues of borders and the nature of states, what do the Middle Ages and their frontiers have to tell us about how people, polities and cultures interact?
+Gathering a team of interested scholars from the Universities of Leeds, Swansea, Exeter, Kent and Birmingham, as well as the Universidad del País Vasco in the Basque Country and Bilkent University in Turkey, Dr Jarrett plans a series of workshops and conferences, using the medieval frontier as a foundation, that will build new models and frameworks of enquiry which can also potentially be used by scholars in other fields researching frontiers.

 This major project, funded by the Arts and Humanities Research Council, will establish a team of seven researchers based at the Universities of Leeds and Warwick to examine the rich experiences of theology in Dante's Florence, and the ways in which Dante's poetry responds to those experiences.
 For more information, please see the website or contact Dr. Matthew Treherne or Dr. Claire Honess.